Francis Xavier Resch: Biography

 Accepting Carfora's consecration of Resch as valid, Cope appointed Resch his auxiliary on June 15, 1941.
 He was insistent that the church distinguish itself as legitimately and theologically Old Catholic: There are at the present time so many of the independent churches that it is hard to distinguish one from the other.
 There is only one way to know the Old Catholic Church of America and to distinguish it from the others, and that is by its purity of purpose, it honesty and its upright Christian polity."
 And again "We want to guard against Carforism.
 Our Church is clean and pure.
 Every man is a gentleman.
 Every man is a priest, a shepherd of souls.
 The Church is young and small but it is holy and without spot.
 The size of the church is less important than the nature and kind of clergy it possesses.
 We teach and believe all that ancient and historic Catholic Christendom teaches.

-Resch served the church well in Missouri and in Mississippi later coming to Illinois where as an Old Catholic priest he served in Episcopal parishes.
+Resch served the church well in Missouri and in Mississippi later coming to Illinois where as an Independent Old Catholic priest he served in Episcopal parishes.
 He served for a while in St. Margaret parish, Park Fall, Diocese of Eau Claire, Wisconsin and then in Good Shepherd parish, Momence, Illinois as listed in the 1953 Episcopal Church directory.

 Resch succeeded Cope as Archbishop of the church and established the headquarters in Illinois.
 He was a man of education and breeding fitting Newman's definition of a gentleman in all respects.
 He struggled to fulfill his charge as Archbishop, keeping the church solvent by committing his financial resources as well as his talents to the mission of the church.
 He consecrated Walter Xavier Brown as bishop August 25, 1963, who succeeded him as Archbishop upon his retirement.
 He died in 1976.